CoralHeavens/solid-solitaire/README.md

 - Hidden state for cards
 - Card revealing if the card is the last at area
 - Card revealed state saves even if the card was covered again
+- Area locks if is has full card set
+- All cards reveales if the area is locked

 ## Console controls: